A Universal algebraic approach to rack coverings: Covers, coverings and covering extensions

 The \emph{Cayley representation} of a left quasigroup $Q$ is the mapping Its kernel, will be called the \emph{Cayley kernel} of $Q$.
 Left quasigroups with trivial Cayley kernel are called \emph{faithful}.
 If $Q/\alpha$ is faithful, then $\lambda_Q\leq \alpha$.
 Indeed, if $L_a=L_b$ then $L_{[a]_\alpha}=L_{[b]_\alpha}$ and so $[a]_\alpha=[b]_\alpha$ since $Q/\alpha$ is faithful.

 The Cayley kernel is not always a congruence of $Q$.
-A class of left quasigroups $\mathcal{C}$ is called a {\it Cayley class} if the equivalence $\lambda_Q$ is a congruence for every $Q\in \mathcal{C}$ (we say that $Q\in \mathcal{C}$ is a {\it Cayley} left quasigroup).
-Racks form a Cayley class.
-Many more classes of algebraic structures related to the set-theoretical solutions of the Yang-Baxter equation form a Cayley class, too \cite{JPZ-retraction,Rump}.
-In this context, the Cayley kernel is known as the \emph{retraction relation} and the factor $Q/\lambda_Q$ is called the \emph{retract} of $Q$.
-If $\mathcal C$ is closed with respect to homomorphic images, it makes sense to call $Q\in\mathcal C$ \emph{$n$-multipermutational} if the $n$-th retract is trivial \cite{ESS}.
+If it is, we call $Q$ a \emph{Cayley left quasigroup}.
+All racks are Cayley left quasigroups, and so are some of the other types of left quasigroups related to the set-theoretical solutions of the Yang-Baxter equation \cite{JPZ-retraction,Rump}.
+In this context, the Cayley kernel is known as the \emph{retraction relation}.
+The factor $Q/\lambda_Q$ is called the \emph{retract} of $Q$, and $Q$ is called \emph{$n$-multipermutational} if the $n$-th retract (i.e., the rectract of the rectract of \dots) is trivial \cite{ESS}.

 Following \cite{Eisermann}, a \emph{covering homomorphism} is any surjective homomorphism of left quasigroups whose kernel is contained in the Cayley kernel.
 In other words, $f$ is a covering if $f(x)=f(y)$ implies $L_x=L_y$ for every $x,y$.
 A left quasigroup $Q$ is called a \emph{cover} of $R$ if there is a covering homomorphism $Q\to R$.
 In particular, $Q$ is a cover of $Q/\alpha$ whenever $\alpha\leq \lambda_Q$ (equivalently, if $\dis_\alpha=1$), using the natural projection $Q\to Q/\alpha$.